dukesrg/logue-fx/platform/nutekt-digital/crusher/README.md

 # Crusher

-This is a bit crusher and decimator effect for Delay FX and Reverb FX.
+This is a bit crusher and decimator effect for Modulation FX, Delay FX and Reverb FX.

 ## Parameters
 * Sampling frequency (time / A knob) - 48000...480Hz sample rate reduce